Updated: Apr 22

 Keep track of the hours you've missed at work as well as the money you've lost as a result.
 Include what things you are unable to do at home or at work as a result of your burn injuries.

 Keep track of how the accident has impacted your personal and family life.
-All of these documents will help assess the damages, which your lawyers will use to file a claim for compensation.
+All of these documents will help assess the damages, which your Personal Injury Attorney in Los Angeles will use to file a claim for compensation.

-Retain a Personal Injury lawyer to file a claim for the losses you sustained as a result of the accident.
-You can give the Personal Injury attorney all relevant information about the accident and the names and contact information for any witnesses so that he or she can create a strong case to bring the lawsuit.
-If you were in an incident that resulted in burns to your body, make sure to write down the specifics of the accident and give them to your Personal Injury lawyer.
+Retain a California Attorney For Personal Injury to file a claim for the losses you sustained as a result of the accident.
+You can give the Los Angeles Burn Injury Attorney all relevant information about the accident and the names and contact information for any witnesses so that he or she can create a strong case to bring the burn injury lawsuit.
+If you were in an incident that resulted in burns to your body, make sure to write down the specifics of the accident and give them to your Burn Injury Attorney in Los Angeles.

 Stuff You Shouldn't Do